tarwn/lessthandot-hugo/blogs/content/posts/2009-05-01-sql-rap-i-am-the-dbcc-yeah-u-know-me.md

 you can be proactive but not a bad user

-otherwise, you will be dropped and I&#8217;ll c u in alt.total-loser
+otherwise, you will be dropped and I'll c u in alt.total-loser

 I am the DBCC